rlunar/valkey-php/docs/content/scripting.md

 ### script
 -----
-_**Description**_: Execute the Redis SCRIPT command to perform various operations on the scripting subsystem.
+_**Description**_: Execute the Valkey SCRIPT command to perform various operations on the scripting subsystem.

 ##### *Usage*
 ```php